A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Energy transfer

 so that the change in overall velocity of the dark matter after $N$ collisions is,

-We then say that if $X>1$, the dark matter can be treated as having been stopped within the object.
-This gives us a lower bound on dark matter radius $r_\mathrm{capt}$ which can be said to be `captured' by the object:
+Then if $X>1$, the dark matter would have lost a significant portion of its velocity transiting the object, and if $X\gg1$, the dark matter can become captured within the object.
 The energy $E$ imparted to the object by this collision can then be estimated by taking the difference between the kinetic energy of the dark matter before and after the impact.
 If the dark matter is captured, this is simply the total kinetic energy before the impact.
 If the dark matter is not captured, we then estimate,

 Of course, some of this energy will be lost to ejected material directly displaced by the dark matter passing through the object.
 We will then estimate the efficiency of the energy transfer in the following way.
 Let us restore sphericity to the dark matter so that particles it collides with are moved in the direction of the normal to the sphere at that point, as illustrated in Fig.~\ref{fig:diagram}.